DigitalFabricationStudio/Project_0.2/janne.lehtimaki/README.md

-# NAME Janne Lehtimäki
+# NAME: Janne Lehtimäki
-# TITLE OF THE PROJECT: Experimental Visual Box
+# TITLE OF THE PROJECT

 Personal project developed during the Digital Fabrication Studio course, 0.2 edition

 __FOLLOWING IS A PRELIMINARY PLAN.
-IMAGES AND IN-DEPTH DESCRITIONS WILL BE ADDED DURING THE WEEK__
+IMAGES AND IN-DEPTH DESCRIPTIONS WILL BE ADDED DURING THE WEEK__

-## PROPOSAL 01
+## PROPOSAL 01: Experimental Visual Box

 The project is a combination of various visual ideas and techniques I have been learning and developing further in my mind.